OlesyaSokolova/AndroidDevelopment/README.md

 # AndroidDevelopment
-Homeworks for the Android Development courses
+Homeworks for the Android Development course.